ghazalrafiei/OpenGL/README.md

 # OpenGL
-Drwaing 3D colorful cubes and 5 2D shapes via OpenGl library in c++.
+Drawing few shapes in OpenGL library in C++ including lighting and material.